HOW DOES A BROKERAGE WORK?

 How it works

 Urban Dream Brokerage helps find a space for approved projects and negotiates its use, organises a license (see below) and covers public liability insurance (we acquired this as Wellington Independent Arts Trust to cover all projects).
 We welcome others settin gup their own Urban Dream Brokerages.
 Links to forms and templates for use are provided below under a Creative Commons Attribution-ShareALike international license - see here for the conditions that go with this.
 Permissions beyond the scope of this license may be available on request from this email.
 Please note that the UDB logo and name are not available for use as part of this license.

 The Application Process

-- Assessment: The applications are assessed by the UBD advisory panel.
+- Assessment: After processing the applications are assessed by the UBD advisory panel, who assess applications using consensus decision-making on platform Loomio.
 The proposal must meet with their majority approval as to matching the criteria, and they may provide advice on its best implementation.
+The advisory panel is important in providing outside advice and its important to us it represents people from the independent arts, business, property, public art and management fields.
 UBD then meet with applicants to vet their application and discuss potential spaces.